inhumanform/phase-1-projects/README.md

 ## Welcome to my Phase 1 Project - A Personal Cellar Tracker! ##

 # Intro #
 This small application will provide users with a lightweight source to list, categorize, and rate wine and spirits that they have enjoyed!
+Included in the .json files is a list of grape varietals and key growing regions (to be expanded soon!)

 # Features #
-1. Add a beverage to be stored to your personal list.
+1. Add a beverage to be stored to your personal cellar list.
-2. Categorize beverage by type: including lables for vintage, spirit type, country of origin, and more!
-3. Create a custom list of entries
-4. Add, delete, or edit entries.
-5. Built in label information (grape varietal info, spirits history, region info)
+2. Recall your cellar list.
+3. Browse grape varietal information.

+# Instructions #
+1. Use node.js version 20.10.0 or newer to enable usage of json-server and live-server.

+2. Use json-server to watch 'my-wine-collection.json' and 'varietal-info-db.json'.
+Depending on your environment, you may need to set these to different ports.
+I use 3000(default) and 3001.

-# Behind the Scenes #
+# Future Goals #
-1. Use 'Open Brewery DB' API to return brewery data
-2. Use 'Global Wine Score' API to return wine score data
-3. Build a custom data base with Wine Appellation info.
-Likely to start with France, USA, and Italy.
-Likely to expand.

-# Pitch Deliverables#

-1. Basic Story
-2. Core Features
-3. How I'll use the db.json and API
-4. Challenges I expect to face
-5. 3 distinct event listeners
-6. Instances of array iteration: you can use .forEach(). .map(), .filter()
+1. Expand varietals and wine regions data.
+2. Implement wine region search and display functionality.
+3. Implement an external API for average market prices, more regional information, etc.
+4. Filter and organize the search dropdowns.
+5. More styling!